Let Our Pasadena Employment Lawyer Be Your Legal Advocate in the Workplace!

 - Access to employee health benefits.

-California anti-discrimination law broadly defines disability as any physical or mental impairment that limits a major life activity.
 Under the law, employers must provide reasonable accommodations to the work environment to allow disabled employees to perform their essential job functions.
+Otherwise, you can let a disability discrimination lawyer in Pasadena help you claim damages.

 Gender Discrimination